Help build local AI with no API token caps.

 You rent the workflow forever

 Stop paying, lose access.
-Outlier’s free tier remains useful forever, Pro is priced at $20/month, and Founders get lifetime Pro while funding the product into existence.
+Outlier’s free tier remains useful forever, Pro is $20/month (or $149/year) for everything including Plus 397B, and lifetime starts at $99 — a one-time purchase that grants Pro for life while funding the product into existence.

 Simple pricing